simsekonur/analyzeSavings/README.md

 Simple full stack application for analyzing savings

-Two different application in one full stack application
+Two different applications in one full stack application

 # How to run